oskarnesheim/WebDev_project2/README.md

 ### Environment variables

-To be able to run the app, you need to create a `.env` file in the server folder.
+To be able to run the app, you need to create a `.env` file in the root, client and server folder.
 This file should contain the following variables:

 ```
 NODE_ENV = development